MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

         pass@word1

-    >[!Note] Internet Explorer may automatically open in the desktop.
-If you have not already completed steps #2-5, please finish them before navigating back to Internet Explorer.
+    >[!Note] Microsoft Edge may automatically open in the desktop.
+If you have not already completed steps #2-5, please finish them before navigating back to Microsoft Edge.

 1. Select the **AdminUserProvisioning** file on the desktop.